Episode 6: Cassowary Jenkins

 had anticipated.
 The path Fleming had spotted from the air might have been

-long-abandoned, festooned with vines, blocked here and there by fallen
+overgrown with brush, festooned with vines, blocked here and there by

-trees, but even so it was wide, smooth, and unexpectedly passable, almost
+fallen trees, but it was also smooth, wide, and unexpectedly passable,

-The stream itself flowed broad, flat, and muddy between walls of jungle.
-It
+The river itself flowed broad, flat, and muddy between dark green walls of

-"Salt-water crocodiles," he said.
+"Salt-water crocodiles," he warned.
 "Much more dangerous than the regular

 "What do they do if the water’s shallow?" asked MacKiernan.